Detecting the tidal heating with the generic extreme-mass-ratio inspirals: SETUP

 where the quantities with tildes denote the Fourier transform of waveform data, the star signs mean complex conjugation, and $S_n(f)$ is noise power spectral density of LISA~\cite{LISA:2017pwj}.
+The \ac{SNR} can be defined by

-In this paper, we adopt a useful formula to distinguish between two waveforms in LISA observations.
-LISA can detect the difference in waveforms if the mismatch satisfies $\mathcal{M} \geq 1/(2\rho^2)$ \cite{Flanagan:1997kp,Lindblom:2008cm}.
-The minimum \ac{SNR} of the EMRI signal detected by LISA or TianQin is $\rho=20$, so the threshold value of mismatch is $\mathcal{M}_{\rm min}=0.001$.
+From the definition of mismatch in Eq. \eqref{mis:defines}, one can see that the mismatch is zero for two identical waveforms.
+In this paper, we adopt a useful rule of thumb to distinguish between two waveforms in LISA observations.
+LISA can distinguish the differences in waveforms if the mismatch satisfies $\mathcal{M} \geq 1/(2\rho^2)$ \cite{Flanagan:1997kp,Lindblom:2008cm}.
+The \ac{SNR} threshold for EMRI signals detected by the LISA or TianQin is chosen as $\rho=20$ \cite{Babak:2017tow,Fan:2020zhy}, so the threshold value of mismatch is $\mathcal{M}_{\rm min}=0.001$.
+Note that when calculating the mismatch we only vary the reflectivity and let all other parameters fixed.
+Since the those other parameters will be unknown a priori, this may lead to a higher mismatch than the realistic case.